brntb/Amazing-Numbers/README.md

   * the first parameter represents a starting number;
   * the second parameter shows how many consecutive numbers are to be processed;
 - two natural numbers and properties to search for;
+- a property preceded by minus must not be present in numbers;
 - separate the parameters with one space;
 - enter 0 to exit.

-Enter a request: > 1234567890

-Properties of 1,234,567,890
-        buzz: false
-        duck: true
- palindromic: false
-      gapful: true
-         spy: false
-      square: false
-       sunny: false
-     jumping: false
-        even: true
-         odd: false

-Enter a request: > 1234567890 4

-   1,234,567,890 is duck, gapful, even
-   1,234,567,891 is odd
-   1,234,567,892 is even
-   1,234,567,893 is gapful, odd

-Enter a request: > 1234567890 4 jumping

-   1,234,567,898 is jumping, even
-   2,101,010,101 is duck, jumping, odd
-   2,101,010,121 is buzz, duck, gapful, jumping, odd 2,101,010,123 is duck, jumping, odd

-Enter a request: > 5000 5 duck spy

-The request contains mutually exclusive properties: [DUCK, SPY] There are no numbers with these properties.

-Enter a request: > 5000 5 duck jumping

-          10,101 is buzz, duck, palindromic, jumping, odd 10,121 is duck, jumping, odd
-          10,123 is duck, jumping, odd
-          12,101 is duck, jumping, odd
-          21,010 is duck, jumping, even

-Enter a request: > 999 6 jumping odd palindromic

-          10,101 is buzz, duck, palindromic, jumping, odd 12,121 is palindromic, jumping, odd
-          12,321 is palindromic, square, jumping, odd
-          32,123 is buzz, palindromic, jumping, odd
-          32,323 is palindromic, jumping, odd
-          34,343 is palindromic, jumping, odd

-Enter a request: 1 5 hot sunny

-The property [HOT] is wrong.
-Available properties: [BUZZ, DUCK, PALINDROMIC, GAPFUL, SPY, SQUARE, SUNNY, JUMPING, EVEN, ODD]

-Enter a request: exit

-The first parameter should be a natural number or zero.

-Enter a request: 0

-Goodbye!

-Process finished with exit code 0
+Enter a request: 1 10

+               1 is odd, palindromic, spy, square, jumping, happy 2 is even, palindromic, spy, jumping, sad 3 is odd, palindromic, spy, sunny, jumping, sad 4 is even, palindromic, spy, square, jumping, sad 5 is odd, palindromic, spy, jumping, sad 6 is even, palindromic, spy, jumping, sad 7 is odd, buzz, palindromic, spy, jumping, happy 8 is even, palindromic, spy, sunny, jumping, sad 9 is odd, palindromic, spy, square, jumping, sad 10 is even, duck, jumping, happy

+Enter a request: 1 5 -odd

+               2 is even, palindromic, spy, jumping, sad 4 is even, palindromic, spy, square, jumping, sad 6 is even, palindromic, spy, jumping, sad 8 is even, palindromic, spy, sunny, jumping, sad 10 is even, duck, jumping, happy

+Enter a request: 1 5 -even

+               1 is odd, palindromic, spy, square, jumping, happy 3 is odd, palindromic, spy, sunny, jumping, sad 5 is odd, palindromic, spy, jumping, sad 7 is odd, buzz, palindromic, spy, jumping, happy 9 is odd, palindromic, spy, square, jumping, sad

+Enter a request: 1 5 -odd -even gapful

+The request contains mutually exclusive properties: [-ODD, -EVEN] There are no numbers with these properties.

+Enter a request: 1 5 odd square -odd

+The request contains mutually exclusive properties: [-ODD, ODD] There are no numbers with these properties.

+Enter a request: 1 5 sunny square

+The request contains mutually exclusive properties: [SQUARE, SUNNY] There are no numbers with these properties.

+Enter a request: 1 5 -sunny -square

+               2 is even, palindromic, spy, jumping, sad 5 is odd, palindromic, spy, jumping, sad 6 is even, palindromic, spy, jumping, sad 7 is odd, buzz, palindromic, spy, jumping, happy 10 is even, duck, jumping, happy

+Example 2: Numbers that have one specified property

+Enter a request: > 2000 5 happy

+           2,003 is odd, duck, happy
+           2,008 is even, duck, happy
+           2,019 is odd, duck, happy
+           2,026 is even, duck, happy
+           2,030 is even, buzz, duck, happy

+Example 3: Numbers with all specified properties

+Enter a request: 1 5 even sunny happy -duck -gapful

+           3,968 is even, sunny, happy
+          34,224 is even, sunny, happy
+          75,624 is even, sunny, happy
+         134,688 is even, sunny, happy
+         178,928 is even, sunny, happy